-• Schools/academies that the pupil's attend after leaving us; to assist them in discharging their legal duties.

-- Our local authority; to meet our legal obligations such as safeguarding concerns and exclusions - Other local authorities; to share information if you should move out of the area - The Department for Education (DfE); for statutory returns - The pupil's family and representatives; in order to confirm attendance/registration at school and query or check accuracy of data. - Auditors: to ensure schools are accessing all funding due to them and to comply with legislation such as the Academes Handbook. - Educators and examining bodies to support pupil eLearning and assessment - Our regulator Ofsted - Survey and research organisations - Our youth support services provider - Financial organisations - Security organisations - Health Authorities; to assist them in discharging their legal duties - Health and welfare organisations - Professional advisers and consultants - Charities and voluntary organisations - Police forces, courts and tribunals - Schools nurses; to assist them in discharging their legal duties - Suppliers and service providers to enable them to provide the service we have contracted them for.
-For example: - ✓ Outsourced provider for school meals and allergy control Sodexo, School Food United, Blue Runner. - ✓ Outsourced provider for Management Information System which stores pupil, parent and staff data - Arbor - ✓ Outsourced provider for educational visits, first aid and administration of medicine records Evolve - ✓ Outsourced provider for assessment tracking Fischer Family Trust - ✓ Outsourced provider for safeguarding monitoring of all pupils CPOMS - ✓ Outsourced provider for filtering and monitoring Smoothwall
+- Schools/academies that the pupil's attend when joining us and after leaving us; to assist them in discharging their legal duties. - Our local authority; to meet our legal obligations such as safeguarding concerns and information about exclusions - Other local authorities; to share information if you should move out of the area - The Department for Education (DfE); for statutory returns - The pupil's family and representatives; in order to confirm attendance or registration at school and query or check accuracy of data. - Auditors: to ensure schools are accessing all funding due to them and to comply with legislation such as the Academes Handbook. - Educators and examining bodies to support pupil eLearning and assessment - Our regulator Ofsted - Survey and research organisations - Our youth support services provider - Financial organisations - Security organisations - Health Authorities; to assist them in discharging their legal duties - Health and welfare organisations - Professional advisers and consultants - Charities and voluntary organisations - Police forces, courts and tribunals - Schools nurses; to assist them in discharging their legal duties - Suppliers and service providers to enable them to provide the service we have contracted them for.
+Here are some examples: - ✓ Outsourced provider for school meals and allergy control Sodexo, School Food United, Blue Runner. - ✓ Outsourced provider for Management Information System which stores pupil, parent and staff data Arbor - ✓ Outsourced provider for educational visits, first aid and administration of medicine records Evolve - ✓ Outsourced provider for assessment tracking Fischer Family Trust - ✓ Outsourced provider for safeguarding monitoring of all pupils CPOMS - ✓ Outsourced provider for filtering and monitoring Lightspeed - ✓ Outsourced provider for learning for example Karboodle, TT Rockstars (more information on outsourced providers for learning can be obtained directly from your child's school)